awsdocs/aws-doc-sdk-examples/.git-hooks/README.md

 directory (non-recursive) for the following path: `hook_scripts/pre-commit.sh`.

 If that file is found, and is executable, it will be run.
-[The javascriptv3](../javascriptv3/hook_scripts/pre-commit.sh) has an example script that will be run on commit if changes were made in the javascriptv3 directory.
+[The javascriptv3 script](../javascriptv3/hook_scripts/pre-commit.sh) will be run on commit if changes were made in the javascriptv3 directory.

 Copyright Amazon.com, Inc. or its affiliates.
 All Rights Reserved.
 SPDX-License-Identifier: Apache-2.0